ezEngine/docs/docs/appendix/third-party-code.md

 # ThirdParty Code and Data

-This page lists which third party code and data is used by ez.
+This page lists which third party code and data is used by EZ.

 ## Assimp